Union Pacific Passenger Cars And Trains

 UP Form 70 -- Information about UP's Form 70, "List of Agencies, Stations, Equipment, Etc." -- Descriptive listings of all agencies, stations, locomotives and locomotive service facilities, and passenger and freight equipment, along with listings of officials, managers, physicians, hospitals and time inspectors.

-Acknowledgements -- Acknowledgements for all the people who have helped me compile this information about UP's passenger cars.
+Acknowledgments -- Acknowledgments for all the people who have helped me compile this information about UP's passenger cars.

 Additional Reading -- More to read about UP's passenger cars.